ignacioj/mftf/README.md

-Searcher and file copy utility using the $MFT.

 The tool can parse the $MFT from a live system, from a mounted (read-only included) logical drive or from a copy of the $MFT.

-It can search for folders, files and ADS,s by parsing the $MFT.
-It shows the sizes and SI and FN datetimes.
+Deleted files and folders have their path with the prefix "?".

 It can copy files or ADS,s using the references provided in the results.

 The copy is made by reading the data from the clusters so that you can copy protected system files or files in use.
+(Imports from "kernel32.dll":	CloseHandle, CreateFile, ReadFile, SetFilePointerEx).

-Main options:
+==== Main options:

- -d drive_letter               $MFT from this logical unit.
+ -d drive_letter               Search/copy files from this logical unit.

- -o file                       $MFT file.
+ -o file                       Search files from this offline $MFT file.

  -h                            This help.

+==== Timeline of the MFT:

+ -tl

-String search:
+==== Logical string search:

- -f "string1[|string2 with spaces|string3?...]"
+ -f "string1|string2 with spaces|string3<"

  -f "folder\string"

-                          The results will be filtered by the folder name.
+                          The results are filtered using the string "folder".

                           The match is always case insensitive.

                           " as delimiters for the whole group of strings.

                           | is the separator.

-                          ? at the end of any string for an exact coincidence.
+                          < at the end of "string" for an exact coincidence.

  -ff file.txt      The strings to search for are in file.txt.
 One string per line.
-You can use ?.
+Can use <.

+==== Raw search

- -fr string        Search in the 1024 bytes of the MFT record.
+ -fr string        Search in the 1024 bytes of each MFT record.

-==== Directory based search.
-Use always \\\\ for the root:
+==== Root based search: files and folders under the tree

- -fd "\\\\Dir1\dir2"              It will match any directories dir2...
+ -fd "\\\\Dir1\dir2"             It will match any directories like dir2...

- -fd "\\\\Dir1\dir2?"
-Can use ? with the last directory.
+ -fd "\\\\Dir1\dir2\Dir3<"       Can use < with the last directory.

  -r N                            Recursion level (number).
 Default is 0.